| |

-In order to understand complete proteins, you need to know that proteins are organic compounds made up of building blocks called “amino acids.”
+The best way to illustrate complete proteins, is to start with their building blocks.
+Proteins are organic compounds made up of building blocks called “amino acids.”
 There are about 20 common amino acids.
 Nine of them are considered “essential” because the body cannot make them, and therefore, they must be supplied by the food we eat.
 This information is important to you only because, if your diet does not contain enough of these essential amino acids, you may suffer the effects of protein deficiency.
-Complete vs. Incomplete Foods that contain all of the essential amino acids are called “complete proteins.”
-These protein foods are generally animal foods.
-Plant foods do not, as a rule, have complete proteins, but by eating combinations of plant foods, called “complementary proteins,” you can obtain a complete protein.

 Complementary Proteins